munificent/game-programming-patterns/draft/first draft/spatial-partition.markdown

 ^code handle-cell

-Aside from the pointer shenanigans to deal with walking a linked list, you'll note that this is exactly like our original na&iuml;ve method for handling combat: it compares each pairs of units to see if they're in the same position.
+Aside from the pointer shenanigans to deal with walking a linked list, you'll note that this is exactly like our original naïve method for handling combat: it compares each pairs of units to see if they're in the same position.

 The only difference is that we no longer have to compare *all* of the units to each other.
 That's where all of the performance benefit comes from.